Non-Public School Educational Program

 Fine Arts Program

-All Carousel School classes participate in their own individualized weekly Fine Arts and Dance classes.
+All Carousel School classes participate in their own individualized weekly Fine Arts classes.
 These classes offer our students a variety of opportunities to express themselves through movement and design.
-Using art and dance, this program transforms the classroom environment into a positive and reinforcing sensory experience.
+Using art, dance, rhythm and music, this program transforms the classroom environment into a positive and reinforcing sensory experience.
 Our students are exposed to different rhythms, textures, tools, and imagery to help them expand their vision.
 As a part of the creative process, our children have the opportunity to express themselves without feeling self-conscious.